camunda/camunda-docs/docs/components/modeler/bpmn/business-rule-tasks/business-rule-tasks.md

 section below.
 The sections before it apply to the DMN decision implementation only.
 :::

-When the process execution arrives at a business rule task, a decision is evaluated using the internal DMN decision engine.
+When the process instance arrives at a business rule task, a decision is evaluated using the internal DMN decision engine.
 Once the decision is made, the process instance continues.

 If the decision evaluation is unsuccessful, an [incident](/components/concepts/incidents.md) is